howtographql/howtographql/meta/writing-guidelines.md

 ```
 ---
 title: "GraphQL is the Better REST"
+description: "Learn in what ways GraphQL is a better alternative to RESTful APIs"
 question: Can you choose the first answer this question?
 answers: ["That sounds too easy", "I think this question is fake", "When are the real questions ready", "No"]
 correctAnswer: 0